LogtalkDotOrg/logtalk3/scripts/embedding/trealla/NOTES.md

 	PowerShell script for Windows systems

-Both scripts create a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application.
+Both scripts create a `logtalk.pl` file with the Logtalk compiler and runtime and an optional `application.pl` file for an application plus an optional application startup goal.
+When a loader option is used, a `loader.pl` file is also created.

 Usage
 -----